srijareddyk/techolution_assignment/README.md

 - Creates an empty list (enrolled_students) to store enrolled students.

 #### Add Student Method
-- Inserts a student (student) into the list of enrolled students.
+- Inserts a student into the list of enrolled students.

 #### Remove Student Method
-- Deletes a student (student) from the list of enrolled students.
+- Deletes a student from the list of enrolled students.

 #### Calculate Average GPA Method
 - Computes the average GPA for all enrolled students in the course.